 For purposes of the statement of cash flows, the Fund considers all highly liquid securities with a maturity of three months or less at the time of purchase to be cash equivalents.
 Most State agencies including the Fund participate in the internal cash management pool; however, some agency accounts are not included in the pool because of restrictions on the use of funds.
 Because the State's internal cash management pool operates as a demand deposit account, amounts invested in the pool are classified as cash and cash equivalents.
 The State Treasurer administers the cash management pool.
-The pool includes some long-term investments such as obligations of the United States and certain agencies of the United States, obligations of the State of South Carolina and certain of its political subdivisions, certificates of deposit, collateralized repurchase agreements, and certain corporate bonds.
 For credit risk information pertaining to the internal cash management pool, see the deposits disclosures in Note 2.

 The State's internal cash management pool consists of a general deposit account and several special deposit accounts.
 The State records each fund's equity interest in the general deposit account; however, all earnings on that account are credited to the General Fund of the State.
 Deposits in the general deposit account are recorded and reported at cost.
 However, the Fund reports its deposits in the special deposit accounts at fair value.
-Investments in the pool are recorded and reported at fair value.
 Interest earned by the agency's special deposit accounts is posted to the agency's account at the end of each month and is retained by the agency.
-Interest earnings are allocated based on the percentage of an agency's accountated daily interest receivable to the total income receivable of the pool.
+Interest earnings are allocated based on the percentage of an agency's accumulated daily interest receivable to the total income receivable of the pool.